 The minimal requirement for all students with a major in Music is one course in a foreign language, normally French, Spanish, or German.

 Select one of the following World Music courses (4 credits):

 - IAMU 114 Music Cultures of the World

 - IIMU 241 Listening to Brazil

 - IAMU 312 Latin American Music, Society, and Culture

 - IAMU 330 Music of Africa & the Diaspora

 MU 100 Music Workshop (6 semesters, 0 credits total)

-MU 118, MU 119 Functional Piano I and II (1 credit each, 2 credits total) (Pianists/organists may substitute MU 181 Accompanying for MU 118 and MU 119 for a total 2 credits)
+MU 118, MU 119 Functional Piano I and II (1 credit each, 2 credits total) (Pianists/organists may substitute MU 181 Collaborative Piano Skills for MU 118 and MU 119 for a total 2 credits)